VUEngine/VUEngine-Core/doc/pages/faq.md

     /opt/gccvb/lib/gcc/v810/4.4.2/../../../../v810/bin/ld: region 'ram' overflowed by xx bytes

 In the context of the engine, it means that the memory pool is too big.
 You're trying to reserve more RAM than physically exists.

-**What does "VBJaEngine" stand for anyway?**

-"JaE" are the initials of the engine's lead developer, Jorge Andres Eremiev.
-You'll figure out the rest for yourself from here. ;-)